 Some of the advantages are as follows:

-- They help a business to determine the usefulness and utilization of its existing assets.
+- They help a business determine the usefulness and utilization of its existing assets.

-- Capital intensity ratio gives insights about the spread over fixed and variable costs.
+- The capital intensity ratio gives insights about the spread over fixed and variable costs.
 This further guides the business on strengthening its economies of scale.